Is Your Phone Camera Hacked? You Probably Never Considered It

 - Cyber Extortion – If any unknown source contacts you about sensitive or personal images they have of you, it is likely that you have already fallen victim to a camera hack.

 Webcam hacks must be taken seriously.
-Businesses infected by camera hacking can lead to corporate espionage, personal attacks on employees and expansion of the overall attack landscape.
+Businesses infected by camera hacking can lead to corporate espionage, ransom demands, personal attacks on employees and expansion of the overall attack landscape.
 In the worst-case scenarios, webcam hackers can stalk employees at the office and home or breach security footage in buildings to plan robberies and other criminal activities.

-How to Prevent Camera Hacking
+How to Help Prevent Camera Hacking

 Every day, millions of new devices are connected to the Internet.
 With each new endpoint connection comes a new cyber security vulnerability.
 The target landscape for cybercrimes grows all the time, and threats to our privacy and the security of our data are increasing too.
 The only lasting solution is making cyber security a priority and using all the available tools to protect your computer systems at work and home.
+Ask your IT technician to discuss IT security strategies for your small business and make recommendations on reliable security products such as VPNs, security monitoring software and password managers.
+Free software versions are not always the best option for protecting valuable company data against cyberattacks.